digital-asset/ex-healthcare-claims-processing/README.md

 1. Log in as Primary Care Provider.

    In the application, Dr. Paige Mattel is the name of the PCP.
+2. Go to **Disclosed Policies** tab.
+You should see one contract.
+3. Click on the policy contract and copy its contract ID, e.g.: `00dd0fb74c336d1e400036a4b2219fd389f607801e8b2143377a21ee31e3419dfe`
-2. Go to **Provider Actions** tab and click on the contract.
+4. Go to **Provider Actions** tab and click on the contract.
-3. Select the **CreateReferral** choice.
+5. Select the **CreateReferral** choice.
-4. Enter Referral values:
+6. Enter Referral values:
     * Receiver: Radiologist
-    * Policy: #38:11
+    * Policy: [Contract ID from step 3.]
     * Encounter id: 1
     * Procedure code: Preventative_Care
     * Diagnosis code: Pain_in_right_arm_M79_601
     * Site service code: 11
     * Appointment priority: Elective
-5. Choose **Submit**.
+7. Choose **Submit**.

 **Note:** The Network contract ID is the policy ID between the Radiologist and the Insurance Company.

 ## Scheduling

 The next step is scheduling the appointment for the x-ray.

 To schedule: